 Toru realizes that Ayane is Yuya’s killer.
 I’m not even going to bother sarcastically explaining the logical stuff that should be happening right now.
-Toru just up and charges at her, knocking Akira out of her grasp and beating the everloving crap out of her, yelling how she’ll pay for killing Yuya.
+Toru charges at her, knocking Akira out of her grasp and beating the everloving crap out of her, yelling about how she’ll pay for killing Yuya.

 …Okay, I’m not going to argue about some cosmic balancing sheet and what does and doesn’t constitute as proper punishment for what she’s done, if she even deserves one,….but dude….she just got raped and violated in a multitude of horrific ways by a psychopath minutes ago and is having an emotional breakdown.
 You really think now of all times is the perfect opportunity to exact revenge and nearly bludgeon her to death?
 Just….really?
 You’re an awful protagonist.
 Probably one of the worst I’ve ever seen.
 I don’t even want to call you a protagonist.
 You’re an awful person period.

-Toru’s stopped before he can kill Ayane by Ren who randomly appears in front of him.
-Before she can really talk with him, VSS soldiers appear and start placing all of Flak under house arrest.
+Toru’s stopped by Ren who randomly appears in front of him.
+Before she can really talk with him, VSS soldiers appear and place all of Flak under house arrest.
 Ayane is placed under actual arrest because apparently she had been leaking information to ‘the enemy’….Which I guess means hackers, but why would she do that?
 She hates hackers with a passion.
 I’d imagine it was some information exchange to help her in her revenge plot, but she never displayed signs of having inside information.
 Even if she did, this is still never explained.

 Toru goes out to some random tree and thinks about the pendant that Yuya used to wear that he now wears as a memento…..Was Toru in love with Yuya?
 There’s nothing really indicating their sexuality, but the way it’s set up, it really seems like Toru had a thing for Yuya.
 Doesn’t impact the plot much, if at all, but it’s something to ponder.